kubeshop/testkube/docs/executor-gradle.md

 To use a different executor, you can use one of our pre-built ones (for Java 8,11,17,18) or build your own Docker image based on the Gradle executor.

 Let's assume we need JDK18 for our test runs.
-In Testkube, create a new Gradle executor.
+In Testkube, create a new Gradle executor:

 content of `gradle-jdk18-executor.yaml`
 ```yaml